(Short article and to the point):

 Some queers will tell me: “But our marriage is no different than that of the breeders.”
 Well, as dysfunctional as breeder marriages are (1 in 4 end in divorce as of 2017), I would hope the queer marriage is far superior quite frankly.
 And that is the case with the queer marriages I know of.

 Reality: Even though you and I know that we queers deserve the same rights as breeders, to much of our bigoted, homophobic, heteronormative society your queer marriage will never be equal to that of the breeders.
 Period.
-Face Facts.
+Face Facts, Sapphire: To most people, marriage is only between a man and a woman.
+They don’t even remember there is something called gay marriage.
 This is not a time for denial or wishful-thinking.
 And considering the current draconian political climate where hate and violence for queers is being ramped up worldwide, I suggest one come out of one’s denial as to many people prejudices against queers.
 Not everyone is lovey-dovey for queers.

 Too often these days, my reliable gaydar tells me that a guy I see — especially on television — is queer.
 But his wedding ring is on the wrong hand.
 It’s on the breeder hand.
 So, I ask: Is he in the closet and married to a female.
 Or, does this queer boy wear his wedding ring on the wrong hand?
 It’s very confusing.
 The image of a left hand wedding ring and breeders is heavily cemented in the public’s mind.
 That’s not going to change.
 But when I see wedding rings on the right hand in the US, I’m not confused.